lambdaclass/erlings/sequential/installing/README.md

 - Ensure that you have [Make](https://en.wikipedia.org/wiki/Make_(software))
   installed and running.

+### Checking environment

+1. Clone this repo `$> git clone https://github.com/lambdaclass/erlings.git`.
+2. Change into the this directory (assuming you cloned into your home) `$> cd ~/erlings/sequential/installing/`.
-Run `make` and if you get an output similar to this one, everything should be fine.
+3. Run `$> make` and if you get an output similar to this one, everything should be fine.

 ~~~
-installing ─╼ make
 rebar3 eunit
 ===> Verifying dependencies...
 ===> Compiling installing